 (d) If any provision of this Agreement (or any portion thereof) shall be invalid, illegal or unenforceable, the validity, legality or enforceability of the remainder of this Agreement shall not in any way be affected or impaired thereby.

 (e) All notices delivered hereunder shall be either (i) in writing and shall be hand delivered or forwarded by registered or certified mail and sent to the parties at the addresses specified by the relevant party from time to time, or (ii) sent via electronic mail to the parties at their respective electronic mail addresses specified by the relevant party from time to time.
-Any notices sent pursuant to clause 6(e)(ii) of this Agreement shall be deemed to have been received immediately upon transmission of the electronic mail message.
+Any notices sent pursuant to clause 7(e)(ii) of this Agreement shall be deemed to have been received immediately upon transmission of the electronic mail message and confirmation by the sending party of the receipt of such electronic mail message.

 (f) This Agreement shall be governed by and construed in accordance with the laws of the State of New York.
 Any dispute relating to this Agreement shall be resolved by binding arbitration conducted in accordance with the arbitration rules of the Federal Arbitration Act ("FAA"), and to the extent such conduct is not addressed by the federal law of arbitration, it shall be determined under the Commercial Arbitration Rules of the American Arbitration Association ("AAA").
 Each party shall select one arbitrator within 30 days of a notice for arbitration and the two arbitrators shall select a third neutral arbitrator with at least 8 years professional experience in the relevant market.
 Only damages allowed pursuant to this Agreement may be awarded and the arbitrators shall have no authority to award treble, exemplary or punitive damages of any kind under any circumstances regardless of whether such damages may be available under the laws of the State of New York and/or the FAA or AAA.
 The arbitration shall be conducted in New York City, New York.